ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The following holds for the Group Manager.

-* It MUST support and understand the parameters 'error', 'error_description', 'ace-groupcomm-profile', 'exp' and 'group_policies', which are defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
+* It MUST support and understand the parameters 'error', 'error_description', 'ace_groupcomm_profile', 'exp' and 'group_policies', which are defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

    This is consistent with what is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}} for the Key Distribution Center, of which the Group Manager defined in {{I-D.ietf-ace-key-groupcomm-oscore}} is a specific instance.